jaredblumer/scrape-indeed/README.md

 # Scrape Indeed

-This app scrapes Indeed.com for the skills required for developer jobs in Pittsburgh, Pennsylvania and displays the results in the terminal.
-This app will be updated soon to request which city and state the user wishes to use as the location.
+This app scrapes Indeed.com for the skills required for developer jobs and displays the results in the terminal.

 ## Instructions

+Download or clone the repository.
+Open app.js and update the url variable to include your desired City, State, and Radius, replacing Pittsburgh, PA, and 25 respectively.
+Save app.js.

-To run the application, download the repository and open the unzipped directory in your terminal.
-Run the following commands:
+Open the directory in your terminal and run the following commands:
 ```
 npm install
 node app.js
 ```
+The results will be displayed in the console.

 ## Author